MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### Team Member Added

 The `teamMemberAdded` event is sent to your bot the first time it is added to a team and every time a new user is added to a team that your bot is a member of.
-It is a good practice to send a welcome message, possibly with information about your bot and how to use it, when a new user is added to a team.
-You can determine if the new member added was the bot itself or a new user by looking at the `Activity` object of the `turnContext`.
-If the `Id` field of the `MembersAdded` object is the same as the `Id` field of the `Recipient` object, then the new member added is the bot, otherwise it is a new user.
-The bot's `Id` will generally be: `28:<MicrosoftAppId>`

 # [C#](#tab/csharp)